Basic Introduction to YugabyteDB Components

 The YB-Master server makes use of Raft to maintain system metadata and records like where tablets are located, and what security policies are enabled on them.
 This server also performs some background operations like initiating rebalancing and other administrative operations.
 We should note that the YB-Master server does not participate in I/O operations related to serving data requests.

 - A YugabyteDB universe is made up of nodes.

 - Logical groupings of nodes are called clusters.

 - Clusters can be primary or read-replicas depending on the replication scheme.

-- The YB-TServer process handles I/O operations.
+- The YB-TServer server handles I/O operations.

 - Data is stored as tables, which are logically grouped into keyspaces (or databases)

 - Tables are sharded into tablets.

 - Check out the docs for more details on the various components that make up a YugabyteDB universe.